zentrocdot/personal-extensions/README.md

 ## Preface

 <p align="justify">After working with the web UI <i>Easy Diffusion</i>, I switched to the web UI <i>AUTOMATIC1111</i>.
 It remains to be seen whether I will remain loyal to it in the long term.
 Unfortunately, one have to assume that the days of <i>AUTOMATIC1111</i> are numbered, as there is no adaptation to the current versions of <i>Gradio</i>, for example.
-Various Python modules are already in conflict with each other if you keep the systems in use up to date.
-More problematic are the bugs of the <i>Gradio</i> version, which is in use <i>AUTOMATIC1111</i>.These make programming the simplest extensions very laborious.
+Various <i>Python</i> modules are already in conflict with each other if you keep the systems in use up to date.
+More problematic are the bugs of the <i>Gradio</i> version, which is in use by <i>AUTOMATIC1111</i>.
+These make programming the simplest <i>Extension</i> next to other reasons very laborious.
 </p>

 ## Extension I Wrote So Far

 ### Current Extensions

+The following list are the <i>Extensions</i>, which I am using in my daily work:

 * sd-webui-aspect_ratios-dd